National Geographic Explorer docked on ice

 Deal Expert / Travel Blogger

-Rebuilt from a rugged Norwegian coastal passenger and cargo ship, Lindblad’s National Geographic Explorer is an expedition ship outfitted with high-tech equipment (hydrophones, video microscopes, remotely operated vehicles) to study and photograph the surrounding waters.
+Rebuilt from a rugged circa-1982 Norwegian coastal passenger and cargo ship, Lindblad Expedition's National Geographic Explorer is an expedition ship outfitted with high-tech equipment (hydrophones, video microscopes, remotely operated vehicles) to study and photograph the surrounding waters.
 In the spirit of exploration, up to 148 passengers review the results during daily pre-dinner recaps.
-Itineraries concentrate on the Arctic and Antarctic, and in between seasons, National Geographic Explorer can be found in Northern Europe and South America, specifically Patagonia.
+Itineraries concentrate on the Arctic and Antarctic, and in between seasons, National Geographic Explorer can be found in the Mediterranean, Egypt and Africa, Northern Europe, Iceland, Greenland, and South America, specifically Patagonia.

 What We Love

-The Observation Lounge: Located under a glass dome at the top of the ship, the naturally lighted space creates a delightful perch for a light lunch, thumbing through library books, or just watching the world go by sheltered from the outside weather.
+The Observation Lounge: Located at the top of the ship, the naturally lighted space offers incredible views and creates a delightful perch for a light lunch, thumbing through library books, or just watching the world go by sheltered from the outside weather.

 Photography Sessions: When National Geographic photographers are aboard, they run beginning and intermediate classes that combine learning techniques on board and testing out the new skills ashore.